bskinn/sphobjinv/CONTRIBUTING.md

 ## Issue & PR Templates

-The project is configured with a PR template and a couple of issue templates, to hopefully make it easier to provide all the information needed to act on code contributions, bug reports, and feature requests.
+I've set up the project with a PR template and a couple of issue templates, to hopefully make it easier to provide all the information needed to act on code contributions, bug reports, and feature requests.
 If the templates don't fit the issue/PR you want to create, though, then don't use them.